Riven: The Sequel to Myst (PC) Review

 Review for Riven: The Sequel to Myst on PC

-No matter the medium, there are two types of sequels: hastily-made pieces of junk whose only purpose is to milk fans of their money, and those that take the original, and surpass it in almost every way.
+No matter the medium, there are two types of sequels: hastily-made pieces of junk whose only purpose is to milk fans of their money, and those that take the original, build upon its foundations, and surpass it in almost every way.
 Riven fortunately falls on the second category, something that makes it even more impressive as Myst had already set the bar pretty high for adventure games.
-Join Cubed3 as it takes another trip into the fantasy world of the Ages, then, in the 20th Anniversary review of Cyan Worlds' masterpiece.
+Take another trip into the bizarre fantasy realm of the Ages, this time to take a look at Cyan Worlds’ masterpiece.

 Screenshot for Riven: The Sequel to Myst on PC

-There's a heavier emphasis in the plot this time around, and that's a good thing as it's even better than before.
+There’s a heavier emphasis in the plot this time around, and that’s a good thing as it’s even better than before.
 Note, however, that most of it is still insinuated, not exposed.
-Without spoiling much, the storyline revolves around saving a lady from the shackles of Gehn; the god-tyrant of the Myst franchise, and one of the most powerful Age creators, with Ages being compact worlds encased in simple books.
+Without spoiling much, the storyline revolves around saving a lady from the shackles of Gehn; the god-tyrant of the Myst franchise, and one of the most powerful Age creators.
+By the way if somehow unaware about what an ‘Age’ is, they are basically compact worlds crafted with the use of a mystical art, with simple-looking books acting as the links to them.

 Of course, this being part of the Myst series, Riven is quite the lonely place.
-It doesn't have the same scarcity of interactions with the original, but don't expect to talk to many people.
-As again it's all about exploring a vast world, with no guiding hand showing you the way, no journal to take notes on, and, generally, no hand-holding whatsoever.
+It doesn’t have the same scarcity of interactions with the original, but don’t expect to talk to many people.
+As again it’s all about exploring a vast world, with no guiding hand showing you the way, no journal to take notes on, and, generally, no handholding whatsoever.
+This “lack” of clear direction won’t please everyone, sure, but it’s one of the ingredients that make this quest so immersive.

 Screenshot for Riven: The Sequel to Myst on PC